MSc in Statistics for Smart Data

 Smart Data at ENSAI

-The demand for skills in the field of high-dimensional data processing, is increasing dramatically worldwide, yet serious academic programs for this domain are still quite rare.
+The demand for skills in the field of high-dimensional data processing and analysis is increasing dramatically worldwide, yet serious academic programs for this domain are still quite rare.

 Smart Data focuses on revealing the Value and Veracity from the Volume, Variety and Velocity of Big Data to meet the vital challenge of identifying relevant and valuable information among the plethora of data available.